 First, because it's amazing how bright even the smallest light is when you're in complete darkness.
-And second, because I enjoy having a lot of little lights to share with the people who used to made fun of my hurricane kit.
+And second, because I enjoy having a lot of little lights to share with the people who used to make fun of my hurricane kit.

 I've replaced the six zipper pulls on my backpack with small lights and compasses.
 I usually have two of three pocket-sized lights on my vest, too.
-Plenty of extra batteries too.

 Navigation is always problematic after a disaster because hurricane and tornado winds beat the hell out of street signs and cell towers.